SalzburgerLand in Summer

 Unique places to stay

-It prevents overgrowth, which promotes biodiversity.
+It prevents overgrowth, which in turn promotes biodiversity.

-Up to 70 different herbs can grow per square metre on alpine meadows (compared to an average of just seven in the valley).
+Up to 70 different herbs can grow per square metre on Alpine meadows (compared to an average of just seven in the valley).
 This biodiversity is crucial for nature.